organisciak/dissertation/document/1_intro.md

 New OPACs are increasing giving users the ability to classify and curate content, connecting to user habits that are commonly associated with public libraries.
 For example, BiblioCommons -- employed at the Edmonton and New York Public Libraries -- positions list-making as a “curated topic guide,” a way to “share your expertise with others” [@_lists_????].
-According to one study of social OPACs, the list feature in BiblioCommons is heavily used, many times greater that commenting and more than ratings [@spiteri_social_2011].
+According to one study of social OPACs, the list feature in BiblioCommons is heavily used, many times greater than commenting and more than ratings [@spiteri_social_2011].

 Similarly, cultural heritage collections have reported past success in using crowd contributions for increasing discoverability to content, improving metadata quality, or even contributing to item description.
-For example, After a pilot partnership with Flickr, the Library of Congress implemented a workflow for review public comments on images for research or information to integrate back into item records [@springer_for_2008].
+For example, after a pilot partnership with Flickr, the Library of Congress implemented a workflow for review public comments on images for research or information to integrate back into item records [@springer_for_2008].

 Crowd curation is just one example of a use of crowdsourcing to create information.
-Table (TODO-A) shows a number of different actions that have been observed for collecting descriptive metadata.<!--TODO... name other examples -->
+Table 1<!--TODO doublecheck numbering--> shows a number of different actions that have been observed for collecting descriptive metadata.<!--TODO... name other examples -->

 While crowdsourcing has shown itself as a useful method for enriching information objects, there remains the question of how the method of collection affects the way the data can be used.
 Contributors are self-selected and often without verified reliability, training or expertise.